Critical Issues in Current Child and Youth Care Practice

 - Describe themselves as child and youth care practitioners in terms of their personal philosophy of change

-- Evaluate their own personal assumptions and areas of personal bias in relationship to issues affecting children and youth.
+- Evaluate the impact of and adjust for their own personal assumptions and areas of personal bias in relationship to issues affecting children and youth.

 Requisites